Fairblock/docs/docs/learn/overview.md

 # Fairblock and Cryptography

 Fairblock Network has three core functions:

 1. Offload confidential compute for a network of blockchains and applications requiring confidentiality.
 2. Host an ecosystem of [next-generation applications](https://www.notion.so/69cd0c7747904e89bd27257a359a80f1?pvs=21) that are only possible with native in-protocol access to dynamic confidentiality.
 3. Orchestrate custom protocol/app needs with specialized MPEC clusters of our validator set.

 For the protocols and applications leveraging Fairblock, our network offers optimized Multi-Party Encrypted Computation and multimodal cryptography techniques.
 These MPEC schemes include cryptographic computations such as threshold decryption, computation over encrypted data, private input verification, re-encryption and randomness.
 TEEs and ZKPs are not required for most MPEC applications.
 However, Fairblock’s multimodal cryptography approach can leverage them for complementary security-in-depth and further optimization.
 Accessible confidential computation will expedite the development of cutting-edge apps that require confidentiality.

 ## Fairblock V1

-For our V1, we’ve launched FairyRing on testnet with threshold identity-based encryption (TIBE), an encryption scheme built for pre-execution confidentiality.
+For our V1, we’ve launched FairyRing on testnet with threshold condition id-based encryption (TIBE), an encryption scheme built for pre-execution confidentiality.

 Learn more about the v1 architecture, including its cryptography and network design [here](TODO-GetLink).